 Data and the Internet of Things

-Internet of Things data refers to the intentional or unintentional “exhaust” that comes from Internet-connected products.
+In the Internet of Things, data refers to the intentional or unintentional “exhaust”, or infinitesimal bits of information coming from Internet-connected products.
 Examples include data that increasingly comes from smart cities, traffic, cars, energy, animals, wildlife, food, pills, toys, clothing, diapers, toothbrushes, lighting, mattresses, refrigerators, romance, “smart” sex, and even rectal thermometers.
 Augmented reality (AR) and Artificial Intelligence/robots (AI) will provide additional sources of data.
-You name it – industry has thought of it; it’s in the works – and data will stream from it
+You name it, industry has thought of it.
+It’s in the works, and data will stream from it.

 With a move to the Internet of Things (IoT) we will become providers of mega amounts of data as we go through our day.
 In fact, we – those who use digital products – are known as “digital workers.”
 We provide data that is used by governments, businesses, law enforcement, researchers, and hackers.
 There is already a massive amount of data available on each of us – in fact, a near life log.

 Data will stream from a multitude of IoT sources:

 - IoT “things,” machines, and appliances

 - Online platforms such as Google, Facebook, Instagram etc.

 - Cell phones